mariaestipular110-hub/Midterm-Partnership/README.md

 - Clean Bootstrap UI – Simple and responsive design for usability.

 ## Installation Instructions
-1. Install the composer (git compose).
-2. Clone or Download the project folder.
+1. Clone or Download the project folder.
-3. Open the terminal and navigate to the project directory"cd libraryApp".
+2. Open the terminal and navigate to the project directory: "cd library-system".
+3. Install dependencies: "composer install".
 4. Copy .env.example to .env and configure your database.
-5. Start the development server.
+5. Generate the application key: "php artisan key:generate"
+6. Run migrations to create tables: "php artisan migrate"
-6. Start the local development server using "php artisan serve".
+7. Start the local development server using "php artisan serve".
-7. Visit the app in your browser"http://127.0.0.1:8000/books".
+8. Visit the app in your browser "http://127.0.0.1:8000/books".

 ### Usage
  **After installation, you can navigate through the system via the following pages:**